 It’s the little things that add up and make for meaningful change.
 Aside from the above-discussed self-knowledge of body type and what to do about it, you can also practice and practice some more when it comes to mindfulness.
 Beyond assessing the messages you get from outside and the things that you tell yourself, you can use your body in gentle ways.
 Yoga is well-known and popular; Chinese practices like tai chi and qi gong are gentle and genuinely effective.
 The little things count too; one article that I like appeared in Real Simple magazine online.
 In it, people wrote about their favorite small ways to make their day that much better.
 Can you find anything useful here?
 Even the smallest steps will add up; doing something each and every day to make yourself feel even just a little bit better can reap dividends that you never expected when you began.
 So why not start now?
 Just one thing can make a difference.

 Of course, I am a fan of health coaching, and not just for weight loss.
 Depending on what your resources are, long or short term coaching can get you on the right track if you find that starting and maintaining a mind-body wellness program is challenging.
 For weight loss and major change, a six-month commitment is usually your best bet.
 If you’re not ready to commit to longer-term health and wellness coaching, a short-term and very specific program is still a valuable investment in yourself and your future.
 I am always happy to create packages that can include intake/assessment, a personalized yoga sequence or two, and some nutrition education, for instance.
 I could accompany you to your favorite store and help you to plan an independent learning project of your own.
+If you are a distance client, we can have excellent discussion and planning via phone conversations or Skype.
 It all really depends on your needs and resources.
 All you need to do is contact me (best bet?
 Text message or email and I’ll get back to you promptly) and we can plan an individualized strategy just for you.

 If you don’t like needles, there are ways to make use of points on your ears and ear seeds (just what they sound like, these are tiny seeds on what looks like a tiny bandaid).
 When pressed onto your ear in specific locations, the seeds can affect things like hunger, anxiety, and food cravings to help you.
 Chinese medicine has a venerable history of herbal remedies for digestive health, and any of these tactics along with exercise and lifestyle shifts can do wonders for not only your waistline but also your spirit.